Up until recently, DRM-protected multimedia files have been used in Windows primarily to spread malware.

 Possible Ways DRM-Protected Files will Reveal Tor Users

-Perhaps the most wanted deep web browsers are those who dabble in child pornography.
-By setting up fake child pornography sites with properly signed DRM-protected multimedia files, law enforcement will be able to track down this particular breed of Tor users when they access the sites.
+Perhaps the most wanted deep web browsers are those who dabble in child exploitation.
+By setting up fake child pornographic sites with properly signed DRM-protected multimedia files, law enforcement will be able to track down this particular breed of Tor users when they access the sites.

 ISIS militants and other homegrown and foreign terrorists hiding behind Tor can also be caught up with using this approach, in addition to the usual drug and weapons traders who make up the bulk of illicit Tor users.